Registry

 GitHub

-In this section, we will guide you through the process of setting up a GitHub registry for your workspace with access token.
+This section guides you through setting up a GitHub registry for your workspace using an access token.

 Create Access Token